Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{Hydrogen charging}

 The disk was attached to the electrochemical flow cell using chemically resistant insulating tape, with the bottom of the disk in contact with a Pt wire, thereby forming the working electrode (WE).
 The counter electrode (CE) was another Pt wire coiled into the well, or moat, of the electrochemical cell.
 The cell was then sealed using an O-ring and a thin kapton film.
 The flow cell was fixed to the sample stage using a Thorlabs 1X1 kinematic mount and connected to a Cole-Parmer Masterflex peristaltic pump and a SP-300 Biologic potentiostat.
-See Supporting Information and Figure \ref{supp-fig:flowcell} for further details about the electrochemical flow cell.
+See Supporting Information and Figure \ref{supp-fig:flowcell}, Supporting Information for further details about the electrochemical flow cell.

-A 1 L hydrogen charging solution was prepared using 4 g of NaOH (0.1 mol/L) and 5 g thiourea (0.07 mol/L) dissolved in deionized water, yielding a pH of 13.
-After an appropriate grain was found, the hydrogen charging solution was continuously pumped into the cell at 5 mL/min.
-Repeated $111$ CXDPs from the grain were measured in solution, without charging, over three hours to verify that there was no effect on the sample.
-Next, hydrogen charging was performed using chronopotentiometry with a two electrode setup, keeping the current fixed at 0.2 mA (0.5 mA/cm$^2$).
-During the charging, two repeated BCDI measurements for the $111$ reflection were measured approximately every 40 minutes, with each scan requiring approximately 10 minutes to complete.
-We noticed bubbles slowly form during charging.
+A 1 L hydrogen charging solution was prepared using 4 g of NaOH (0.1 mol $\mathrm{L}^{-1}$) and 5 g thiourea (0.07 mol $\mathrm{L}^{-1}$) dissolved in deionized water, yielding a pH of 13.
+After an appropriate grain was found, the hydrogen charging solution was continuously pumped into the cell at 5 mL $\mathrm{min}^{-1}$.
+Repeated $111$ CXDPs from the grain were measured in solution, without hydrogen charging, over three hours to verify that there were no X-ray effects on the sample.
+Furthermore, any X-ray induced changes to the strain field are negligible (Supporting Information).
+Next, hydrogen charging was performed using chronopotentiometry with a two electrode setup, keeping the current fixed at 0.2 mA (0.5 mA $\mathrm{cm^{-2}}$).
+During the charging, two repeated BCDI measurements for the $111$ reflection were measured approximately every 40 min, with each scan requiring approximately 10 min to complete.
+Bubbles were noticed to slowly form during charging.